SFDO-Tooling/MetaCI/docs/running_docker.rst

     docker-compose exec web bash

-After this you will be inside of a linux commandline, and are free to test around in your container.
+This will drop you into a bash shell running inside your container, where can execute commands.

-Or you could directly run a command like this:
+You can also run commands directly:
 ::

     docker-compose exec web python manage.py makemigrations